 The CogAT is a mental ability test completed on a computer.
-The CogAT assesses the level and pattern of cognitive development of students from kindergarten through grade 12.
+The CogAT assesses students' cognitive development levels and patterns from kindergarten through grade 12.
 The test measures general and specific reasoning abilities in three batteries: verbal, quantitative, and nonverbal.
-These abilities reflect the overall cognitive processes that enable individuals to learn new tasks and solve problems.
-This is a nationally-normed assessment research-proven to be reliable and valid.
-There are three testing sessions approximately one hour in length; younger students typically spread these sessions over three school days.
+These abilities reflect the cognitive processes that enable individuals to learn new tasks and solve problems.
+CogAT is a nationally normed assessment research-proven to be reliable and valid.
+There are three testing sessions, approximately one hour in length; younger students typically spread these sessions over three school days.
 The resulting score for each battery is reported to parents as a national percentile rank in the mental ability section on the gifted eligibility report.
 The 96th percentile is the minimum score for gifted eligibility.

-What is the NWEA Measure of Academic Progress (MAP)?
+What is the NWEA Measure of Academic Progress (MAP Growth)?

-The Northwestern Evaluation Association's Measures of Academic Progress (NWEA MAP) is a district-administered achievement test given to students in grades K-12 district-wide, three times per year, and completed on a computer.
+The Northwestern Evaluation Association's Measures of Academic Progress (MAP Growth) is a district-administered achievement test given to students in grades K-12 district-wide three times per year and completed on a computer.
 Achievement tests assess how well a student has learned objectives in academic areas.
-This is a nationally-normed assessment research-proven to be reliable and valid.
-Both the reading and math sections are administered in approximately one-hour sessions each.
+MAP is a nationally normed assessment research-proven to be reliable and valid.
+Both the reading and math sections are administered in approximately a one-hour session each.
 For gifted identification, reading and math national percentiles are each reported in the achievement section of the gifted eligibility report.
-The 90th percentile is the minimum qualifying score for gifted eligibility.
+The 90th percentile is the minimum score for gifted eligibility.